For the supply and installation of electric vehicle homecharging units supported by the OZEV Electric Vehicle Homecharge Scheme Grant*

-Title to the Goods, including full legal and beneficial ownership, shall not pass to the Buyer until BP Chargemaster has received cleared payment in full: (i) for such Goods in accordance with these Terms and Conditions; and (ii) of all outstanding amounts (including interest) due from the Buyer to BP Chargemaster under this and all other contracts between BP Chargemaster and the Buyer.
+Title to the Goods, including full legal and beneficial ownership, shall not pass to the Buyer until Goods have been installed at the address specified by the Buyer and bp pulse has received cleared payment in full: (i) for such Goods in accordance with these Terms and Conditions; (ii) of all outstanding amounts (including interest) due from the Buyer to bp pulse under this and all other contracts between bp pulse and the Buyer.

-8.1 Subject to clause 8.3, the Goods shall be covered by a 36 months repair or replacement warranty (at BP Chargemaster’s discretion) with respect to faulty parts and/or installation arising from any act or omission of BP Chargemaster.
+8.1 Subject to clause 8.3, the Goods shall be covered by a 36 months repair or replacement warranty (at bp pulse’s discretion) with respect to faulty parts and/or installation arising from any act or omission of bp pulse.
 This warranty period commences on the date of the original installation of the Goods.

-8.2 The Buyer undertakes to promptly notify BP Chargemaster by calling BP Chargemaster’s dedicated customer service call centre (available at https://bpchargemaster.com/contact/) of any fault in the Goods and in any event within 7 days of becoming aware of such fault.
+8.2 The Buyer undertakes to promptly notify bp pulse by calling bp pulse’s dedicated customer service call centre (available here) of any fault in the Goods and in any event within 7 days of becoming aware of such fault.

-8.3 BP Chargemaster’s warranty does not apply in the event of a fault or damage arising from any of the following causes:
+8.3 bp pulse’s warranty does not apply in the event of a fault or damage arising from any of the following causes:

-8.3.1 maintenance performed by any person not appointed or authorised by BP Chargemaster;
+- 8.3.1 Maintenance performed by any person not appointed or authorised by bp pulse;

-8.3.2 installation of the Goods not carried out by BP Chargemaster or one of its contractors;
+- 8.3.2 Installation of the Goods not carried out by bp pulse or one of its contractors;

-8.3.4 misuse or use of any kind of the Goods by the Buyer that is not in accordance with the User Guide or any other oral or written instructions issued by BP Chargemaster regarding the storage, installation, commissioning, use or maintenance of the Goods;
+- 8.3.4 Misuse or use of any kind of the Goods by the Buyer that is not in accordance with the User Guide or any other oral or written instructions issued by bp pulse regarding the storage, installation, commissioning, use or maintenance of the Goods;

-8.3.5 the use of any connected equipment (such as a charging cable) that is not supplied to the Buyer by BP Chargemaster;
+- 8.3.5 The use of any connected equipment (such as a charging cable) that is not supplied to the Buyer by bp pulse;

-- 8.3.9 modifications, additions or any other interference with the Goods by the Buyer, or any other party, or the electric vehicle, including software modifications, without the prior written consent from BP Chargemaster; and
+- 8.3.9 Modifications, additions or any other interference with the Goods by the Buyer, or any other party, or the electric vehicle, including software modifications, without the prior written consent from bp pulse; and

-8.4 Faulty Goods being repaired or replaced under BP Chargemaster’s warranty may need to be removed and returned to BP Chargemaster’s premises at BP Chargemaster’s sole discretion.
-If the fault is found to have arisen due to any reason for which BP Chargemaster’s warranty does not apply, the costs of the removal, repair, replacement, transportation, delivery, reinstallation, diagnostics, call-out fees and any other costs will be the responsibility of the Buyer.
-BP Chargemaster reserves the right to suspend the performance of any repair or replacement of the Goods in accordance with BP Chargemaster’s warranty at any time until the Buyer has paid in full for such repair, replacement and/or associated costs for which the Buyer may be responsible.
+8.4 Faulty Goods being repaired or replaced under bp pulse’s warranty may need to be removed and returned to bp pulse’s premises at bp pulse’s sole discretion.
+If the fault is found to have arisen due to any reason for which bp pulse’s warranty does not apply, the costs of the removal, repair, replacement, transportation, delivery, reinstallation, diagnostics, call-out fees and any other costs will be the responsibility of the Buyer. bp pulse reserves the right to suspend the performance of any repair or replacement of the Goods in accordance with bp pulse’s warranty at any time until the Buyer has paid in full for such repair, replacement and/or associated costs for which the Buyer may be responsible.

 8.5 Repair, modification or replacement of parts during the warranty period will not extend the original warranty period of the Goods.

-8.6 Where the Goods have been manufactured and supplied to BP Chargemaster by a third party, any warranty granted to BP Chargemaster in respect of the Goods shall be passed on to the Buyer.
+8.6 Where the Goods have been manufactured and supplied to bp pulse by a third party, any warranty granted to bp pulse in respect of the Goods shall be passed on to the Buyer.

-8.7 BP Chargemaster shall be entitled in its absolute discretion to refund the price of the faulty Goods if such price has already been paid in whole or in part.
+8.7 bp pulse shall be entitled in its absolute discretion to refund the price of the faulty Goods if such price has already been paid in whole or in part.

 8.8 If the Buyer has subscribed to, and paid for, any ongoing maintenance services contract, the terms of such contract shall prevail over these Terms and Conditions with respect to the repair or replacement of any faulty Goods.

-8.9 Upon receipt of any Goods returned under BP Chargemaster’s warranty, BP Chargemaster will examine and attempt to remedy any defects identified at its own expense and by whatever means BP Chargemaster deems appropriate.
-Under this warranty, BP Chargemaster reserves the right to supply new or reconditioned equipment to the Buyer, or by way of repairing the product in BP Chargemaster’s workshops and/or at the point of installation.
+8.9 Upon receipt of any Goods returned under bp pulse’s warranty, bp pulse will examine and attempt to remedy any defects identified at its own expense and by whatever means bp pulse deems appropriate.
+Under this warranty, bp pulse reserves the right to supply new or reconditioned equipment to the Buyer, or by way of repairing the product in bp pulse’s workshops and/or at the point of installation.

-8.10 Any part or component in the Goods replaced under BP Chargemaster’s warranty will become the property of BP Chargemaster.
+8.10 Any part or component in the Goods replaced under bp pulse’s warranty will become the property of bp pulse.

-8.11 Except as provided in this clause 8, BP Chargemaster shall have no liability to the Buyer in respect of the failure of the Goods to comply with these Terms and Conditions.
+8.11 Except as provided in this clause 8, bp pulse shall have no liability to the Buyer in respect of the failure of the Goods to comply with these Terms and Conditions.

-9.1 Unless otherwise agreed with the Buyer, BP Chargemaster shall install the Goods according to a Standard Domestic Installation.
+9.1 Unless otherwise agreed with the Buyer, bp pulse shall install the Goods according to a Standard Domestic Installation and:

-9.2 The price for the installation of the Goods shall be based upon the information provided by the Buyer to BP Chargemaster.
-On the day of installation, a site survey will be conducted by BP Chargemaster’s installation engineer.
+9.2 The price for the installation of the Goods shall be based upon the information provided by the Buyer to bp pulse.
+On the day of installation, a site survey will be conducted by bp pulse’s installation engineer.
 If and to the extent the Goods cannot be installed because:

-- 9.2.2 BP Chargemaster’s installation engineer discovers onerous, unusual or challenging conditions at the installation site that adversely affect the installation of the Goods;
+- 9.2.2 bp pulse’s installation engineer discovers onerous, unusual or challenging conditions at the installation site that adversely affect the installation of the Goods; or

-10.1 The Buyer shall be given access to BP Chargemaster’s online ChargeVision service providing BP Chargemaster with electric usage data with respect to the Goods for a period of 3 years from the date of installation.
+10.1 All of our homecharge units are smart-enabled and, the Buyer shall receive, together with the Goods, access to bp pulse’s online ChargeVision service providing bp pulse and the Buyer with electric usage data with respect to the Goods for a period of 3 years from the date of installation.

-10.2 The Buyer acknowledges that at the end of the period described in clause 10.1, access to the ChargeVision service shall be withdrawn unless the Buyer enters into a separate written agreement with BP Chargemaster for the ongoing provision of the ChargeVision services.
-The fees for the ongoing provision of ChargeVision are available from BP Chargemaster on request.
+10.2 The Buyer acknowledges that at the end of the period described in clause 10.1, access to the ChargeVision service for the Buyer shall be withdrawn unless the Buyer enters into a separate written agreement with bp pulse for the ongoing provision of the ChargeVision services.
+The fees for the ongoing provision of ChargeVision services to the Buyer are available from bp pulse on request.

 10.3 By using the ChargeVision services, the Buyer confirms that it understands that:

-10.3.4 BP Chargemaster shall not be held responsible for the delivery or accuracy of any of the electric usage data provided.
+- 10.3.4 bp pulse shall not be held responsible for the delivery or accuracy of any of the electric usage data provided.

-10.4 BP Chargemaster withholds the right to disable and/or de-commission the Goods at any time if BP Chargemaster believes (acting reasonably) that the Buyer has abused or misused the Goods or any of the electric usage data provided.
+10.8 bp pulse withholds the right to disable and/or de-commission the Goods at any time if bp pulse believes (acting reasonably) that the Buyer has abused or misused the Goods or any of the electric usage data provided.

-11.1 All implied terms, conditions, representations or warranties as to the correspondence of the Goods to any description or the satisfactory quality of the Goods or the fitness of the Goods for any purpose whatsoever (whether made by BP Chargemaster or not) are, to fullest extent permitted by law, hereby excluded from the sale of the Goods to the Buyer under these Terms and Conditions.
+11.1 All implied terms, conditions, representations or warranties as to the correspondence of the Goods to any description or the satisfactory quality of the Goods or the fitness of the Goods for any purpose whatsoever (whether made by bp pulse or not) are, to fullest extent permitted by law, hereby excluded from the sale of the Goods to the Buyer under these Terms and Conditions.

-11.2 The Buyer shall indemnify BP Chargemaster and/or any of BP Chargemaster’s contractors, servants, employees and agents against any claim, loss or damage (including indirect and consequential losses), injury, fine or penalty suffered as a result of any act, omission or breach of these Terms & Conditions including the use of the Goods that is not in accordance with the User Guide or any interference, opening up, tampering, modification of or with the Goods, in each case, by the Buyer or persons for whom the Buyer is responsible.
+11.2 The Buyer shall indemnify bp pulse and/or any of bp pulse’s contractors, servants, employees and agents against any claim, loss or damage (including indirect and consequential losses), injury, fine or penalty suffered as a result of any act, omission or breach of these Terms & Conditions including the use of the Goods that is not in accordance with the User Guide or any interference, opening up, tampering, modification of or with the Goods, in each case, by the Buyer or persons for whom the Buyer is responsible.

 12 LIMITATION OF LIABILITY